 Your current BAH will not decrease in 2022

 As a reminder, the Basic Allowance for Housing is protected.
 That means if the area you are stationed has a decrease in BAH rate in the new year, it only applies to new orders.
 You will not lose money.
 Your rate would be safeguarded at the previously higher rate until you move.

 And as always, BAH is one of the best parts of military pay as it is completely tax free.

 What is BAH?

 The Defense Travel Management Office informs that Basic Allowance for Housing (BAH) is a U.S. based allowance prescribed by geographic duty location, pay grade, and dependency status.
 It provides uniformed Service members equitable housing compensation based on housing costs in local civilian housing markets within the United States when government quarters are not provided.

-It is not considered taxable income.
+While BAH shows on the service member’s paycheck, it is not considered taxable income.

 The BAH for military members with dependents is higher than those who do not have dependents.
 The Basic Allowance for Housing does not change based on the number of dependents – it is just with or without.